 Chaye VailChaye Vail is an Environmental Scientist with California State Parks.
 She is excited to share her knowledge about the natural and cultural history of the Sutter Buttes and the role State Parks plays in preserving the beauty of this special region.
 Events:

-Pamela WaldsmithPamela is passionate about the natural world, photography, birding, hiking and pickleball.
-Having been an avid educator for 35 years, she enjoys sharing her interests by leading hikes and birding trips.
+Pamela WaldsmithPamela is passionate about the natural world, photography and pickleball.
+An educator for 35 years, she enjoys sharing her interests by leading hikes and birding trips.
 Events:

 Greg WeddigGreg Weddig has been recording and documenting natural soundscapes since 2003.
 He is a member of the Nature Sounds Society, a founding member of the Maryland Nature Recordists, and has taught field recording and editing classes.
 Greg is currently a volunteer recordist for Lassen Volcanic National Park.
 Events: